carla-simulator/scenario_runner/Docs/challenge_evaluation.md

 =================

+ *This tutorial shows how to put some sample   agent to run the challenge evaluation.*

 The idea of the evaluation for the challenge is to put the hero agent to perform on several scenarios described in a XML file.
  A scenario is defined by a certain trajectory that the hero